jlperona-teaching/ecs390-spring20/seminars/week09.md

 #### Discussion Prompts

 There is not necessarily a single correct answer to any of these questions.
-In particular, there is no correct answer to the second one.
+In particular, there is no correct answer to the second one for any of the scenarios.

 * What factor might be contributing to this situation?
 * How does this situation make you feel?